ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	}
 ```

-Here’s how it works step by step:
+Here's how it works step by step:

 1. `if (x > 0)` – The program checks the first condition.
-If it’s true, the block inside runs and the rest of the chain is skipped.
+If it's true, the block inside runs and the rest of the chain is skipped.

 1. `else if (x < 0)` – If the first condition was false, this second one is checked.
-If it’s true, it's block runs and the chain ends.
+If it's true, it's block runs and the chain ends.

 1. `else` – If none of the previous conditions are true, the code inside `else` runs.

 **Important syntax rules:**

 * Each condition must be inside **parentheses** `( )`.
-* Each block of code is surrounded by **curly braces `{ }`**, even if it’s only one line (this prevents common mistakes).
+* Each block of code is surrounded by **curly braces `{ }`**, even if it's only one line (this prevents common mistakes).

 You can see a real example of `if` , `if else` and `else` usage flow control in the function `ifhwioctl()` that starts at line 2407 of `sys/net/if.c` file, the fragment that we are interested in starts at line 2537: